Connect to the index

 Index endpoints take the following form:

-is the name you gave your index when you created it.{project-name}
+is the name you gave your index when you created it.$PINECONE_PROJECT_ID

-is the Pinecone project name that your API key is associated
+is the Pinecone project id that your API key is associated

 with.
 This can be retrieved using thewhoami